-The USB pages lets you access the files and directories of a USB drive, attached to Tiny LD's USB connector.
+These USB pages lets you access the files and directories of a USB drive, attached to LD3's USB connector.
+The USB MIDI and CV functionality follows in the next chapters.

 You can import and export samples as .wav files, import and export presets and songs, import and export user filter parameters, update the ld3 firmware, and make new directories.